Arthritis

 Arthritis Treatment Options

-Physiotherapy for Arthritis
+Physiotherapy for Arthritis Pain

-We utilize the latest evidence based research to create specific exercises targeted at improving joint mobility, increasing muscle strength and improving function.
-Our clinic has a variety of different modalities, including cold/hot applications, electrical stimulation, IMS, ultrasound, laser therapy and IFC, which can be used to reduce pain and inflammation.
+We utilize the latest evidence-based research to create specific exercises targeted at improving joint mobility, increasing muscle strength, and improving function.
+Our clinic has a variety of different modalities, including cold/hot applications, electrical stimulation, IMS, ultrasound, laser therapy, and IFC, which can be used to reduce pain and inflammation.

 What lifestyle changes can help people with arthritis?